Equitable/trump/README.rst

 Timing
 ------

-Finishing the planning phase should be mid-March 2015; the code base is under rapid expansion and changes.
-Building the testing framework is planned for April 2015, with the hopes of participating in `Adopty py.test <http://pytest.org/latest/adopt.html>`_.
+Finishing the planning phase should be finished by late-March 2015; the code base is under rapid expansion and changes.
+Planning the testing framework is tentatively mid-April 2015, with the hopes of participating in `Adopt py.test <http://pytest.org/latest/adopt.html>`_.
 The first release is optimistically scheduled for early June 2015, with the fractions of the initial goals completed:

 - Prioritization